sjbrown/misc_work/deckahedron/mod_deckahedron_world.md

 ![Harm token](images/component_harm.png){ width=2.5inch }

-> Note, this "one-hit, two-hit, bust" pattern is repeated in many
+> Note, you will see this "1-2-bust" pattern repeated in many
 > of Deckahedron World's rules

 ## Wounds